Four Music Teaching Ideas

 Today the internet gives us a wonderful gift.
 It allows us to connect with others doing the same job that wasn’t possible a generation ago.

-Today we can connect through social media, through blogs, and through online communities.
-We can post and ask for ideas, and we can read through others suggestions.
+We can connect through social media, through blogs, and through online communities.
+We can post and ask for ideas, and we can read through others’ suggestions.

 I’ve taught in every type of school from private and public, through to special needs.
-I’ve taught private instrumental, classroom and made a business teaching preschool classes.
-In music teaching I’ve been there and done it all!
+I have done private instrumental, classroom and preschool classes.
+I’ve taught young children and at secondary school.
+So, in music teaching I’ve seen a LOT!

 I created the Fun Music company to serve music teachers with outstanding teaching materials.
 Materials that are easily accessible and fun for students.